wpsharks/s2member-kb/questions/2015/108-does-s2member-send-a-payment-receipt-or-invoice.md

 github-issue: https://github.com/websharks/s2member-kb/issues/108
 ---

 By default, s2Member sends a Signup Confirmation Email with basic instructions and a polite thank-you message.
-However, this email (and others like it) are highly customizable. s2Member provides several Replacement Codes that you can use to turn the default Signup Confirmation Email into a receipt and/or invoice if you like.
+However, this email (and others like it) are highly customizable. s2Member provides several Replacement Codes that you can use to turn the default Signup Confirmation Email into a payment receipt and/or invoice if you like.

 See: **Dashboard → [Payment Gateway] Options → Signup Confirmation Email**